-Perhaps one of the most frustrating dog health problems that most dog parents face is skin irritation that causes intense itching.
+I guess one of the most frustrating health issues for dogs is skin irritation that causes intense itching.

 It is not difficult to notice that a dog is itching.
 The signs are obvious: